Find out what kind of health insurance you need during your studies at Camosun.

 Please ensure to apply for MSP as soon as you arrive in B.C. and before your guard.me expires!

 guard.me also provides a 24-hour health information line and a Mobile Doctor app so you can always have their support.

-Your coverage will be from your arrival date in Canada.
-You must inform us as soon as you have your arrival date confirmed.
+Your coverage will start on the first day of your arrival month in Canada.
+You must inform us as soon as you have your arrival month confirmed.

 The cost of MSP is $75 per month per person.
 Once your coverage begins, MSP will send you an invoice in the mail every month.
 You need to start making payments after receiving the invoice.